-Dayo Ntwari, a Rwandan-Nigerian writer, has been a fan of science fiction and fantasy since childhood.
-He enjoys writing stories inspired by African legends and myths.
-He believes Africa’s diverse histories, religions, spirituality and mythologies can serve as a never-ending treasure trove of inspiration for African science fiction and fantasy.
+Dayo Ntwari’s stories are inspired by African legends and myths.
+He believes Africa’s diverse histories, religions, spirituality and mythologies can serve as a never-ending treasure trove of inspiration for African speculative fiction.

-- Omoshango, published in the People of Colo(u)r Destroy Science Fiction special issue of Lightspeed Magazine
+- Omoshango, published 2016 in the People of Colo(u)r Destroy Science Fiction special issue of Lightspeed Magazine (British Fantasy Award 2017 for Best Anthology)

 - Devil’s Village, shortlisted for the Writivism 2015 Short Story Prize